UKVeteran/Dart-ing/README.md

 Dart has many similarities to other languages such as Java, C#, Swift and Kotlin.
 Some of its features include:

-Statically typed
+Statically typed;

-Type inference
+Type inference;

-String expressions
+String expressions;

-Multi-paradigm including object-oriented and functional programming
+Multi-paradigm including object-oriented and functional programming;

-Null safe
+Null safe.

 Dart is optimized for developing fast apps on a variety of platforms.